mit-ga3/mit-ga3.github.io/ga3-mileage.md

 ---

 # GA^3 Mileage Reimbursement
-* MIT reimburses mileage at the standard IRS Business Mileage Rate
+* MIT reimburses mileage at the standard [IRS Business Mileage Rate](https://www.irs.gov/newsroom/irs-issues-standard-mileage-rates-for-2023-business-use-increases-3-cents-per-mile)
-    * 2022 rate: `58.5 cents/mile` - email [ga3-treasurer@mit.edu](mailo:ga3-treasurer@mit.edu) if this is out of date
+    * 2023 rate: `65.5 cents/mile` - email [ga3-treasurer@mit.edu](mailo:ga3-treasurer@mit.edu) if this is out of date
 * Do **NOT** directly upload gas station receipts.
 Instead, upload a screenshot of Google Maps showing the mileage from the start location to the destination.

 <details>